Shipping Gwulo's books - delays due to COVID-19

 The Gwulo book is available to buy online, or in local book stores:

 - Buy online here at Gwulo.com: click the Buy this button above to order online and have the book mailed to you.
 Local and international orders welcome.

 Shipping within Hong Kong is free of charge, and shipping to other countries is by airmail.
 You'll be shown the shipping cost during checkout, before you confirm your order.

-SPECIAL OFFER: International customers get FREE SHIPPING if you order two or more copies of the Gwulo books - Volume 1, Volume 2, or any combination - for delivery to the same address.
+SPECIAL OFFER: International customers get FREE SHIPPING if you order two or more copies of the Gwulo books - Volume 1, Volume 2, Volume 3, Volume 4, or any combination - for delivery to the same address.
 (Just click the Buy this button again if you want to order an extra copy.)

-Buy in a bookstore: Hong Kong customers can find the Gwulo book in branches of Bleak House Books - Bookazine - Chung Hwa Book Co. (with branches at the airport) / Commercial Press / HK Maritime Museum Gift Shop / Joint Publishing / Kelly & Walsh / St John's Cathedral Bookstore / TheBookshop / Vibe Book and Music Shop
+Buy in a bookstore: Hong Kong customers can find Gwulo's books in branches of Art & Culture Outreach / Bleak House Books / Blue Lotus Gallery / Bookazine / Chung Hwa Book Co. (with branches at the airport) / Commercial Press / HK Maritime Museum Gift Shop / Joint Publishing / Kelly & Walsh / St John's Cathedral Bookstore / TheBookshop / Vibe Book and Music Shop

 The book is a 112-page paperback, with a page size of 152 x 229 mm / 6 x 9 inches.